Geoscience (GEOS) Courses

 GEOS 367 SNOW SCIENCE FIELD METHODS (0-3-2)(S).
 Introduction to traditional and cutting-edge methods for measuring snow properties for snow hydrology and avalanche applications.
 Weekly hands-on measurements in nearby Dry Creek and Reynolds Creek Experimental Watersheds to monitor snow conditions during the winter and spring.
 PREREQ: PERM/INST.

 GEOS 370 (GEOG 370) VOLCANOES AND SOCIETY (3-0-3)(F)(Odd years).
 Impact of volcanic eruptions on human societies in the past and ways that potentially dangerous volcanoes are being studied and monitored today.
 Aimed at teachers and others interested in the topic; no background in geology is required.
 May be taken for GEOG or GEOS credit, but not both.

 GEOS 410 OPTICAL MINERALOGY (1-3-2)(F)(Offered as Justified).
 A study of the behavior of light in crystals and the use of the polarizing microscope in the examination and identification of minerals in immersion media and thin sections.
-PREREQ: GEOS 324.
+PREREQ: upper-division standing and PERM/INST.